“Trying is the first step to failure.”– HOMER SIMPSON

 Instead, we make the same mistake by charging head first into the new year – setting our expectations sky high and then… BAM!

-2020 smacks us in the face with a baseball bat (or a cricket bat if you’re British).
+2020 (and then 2021) smacks us in the face with a baseball bat (or a cricket bat if you’re British).

 The question then becomes, what’s left?

 What’s left when your identity as a super high-achieving what-the-fuck ever comes crashing down to earth?
-(Side note: terrible pun for a pilot.)
-When all your goals, aspirations and plans go out the window faster than a teenage boy climaxes?
-(Side note: just terrible.)
+When all your goals, aspirations and plans go out the window?
 When your partner leaves you?
 When your career is left in tatters?
 When close relatives or friends pass away?
 When your own health deteriorates and you become wholly dependant on others?

 That’s what’s happened hasn’t it?
-For so many of us this year.
+For so many of us over the past couple of years.
 It’s forced us to ask some very difficult questions.
 To come to terms with difficult life circumstances out of our control.
 To think deeply about our relationships and our careers.
 About the values that define us.

 In my eyes that’s what this time of year should be about.
 Not about how you’re going to have a rippling 6 pack or a fat bank account.
 But about reflection.
 Looking deeply at both how you have lived up the values you say you hold dear and in what ways you have failed.
 And then from there, looking to course correct.
 Using the valuable lessons of the past year to steer your ship.

 Goals are then meant to be an expression of those values.
 Of who are at your core.
 The version of yourself that makes you feel whole.
 That makes you feel integral.
 They should change throughout your lifetime as you evolve.
 They should move depending on your unique life circumstances.